THE ISSUE WITH USING OLD DOMESTIC APPLIANCES

 PURCHASING A NEW FRIDGE OR FREEZER

 Before purchasing a new domestic refrigeration appliance, think about how much capacity the club needs.
-If you have multiple units that are rarely full, try and consolidate their contents into any modern, energy efficient units you may already have first.
+If you have multiple units that are rarely full, try to consolidate their contents into any modern, energy efficient units you may already have first.
 You might find you don’t need that extra appliance (and the extra upfront and energy costs that come with it) after all!
 Purchasing large fridges or freezers while only using a small fraction of their capacity, consumes more energy than is necessary and costs more money up front.
 On the other hand, purchasing a small unit that will be overstocked most of the time forces the appliance to work harder, consuming more energy and reducing its lifetime.

 However, if the club does need to replace an appliance, the Energy Rating System makes choosing an efficient model simple.
 Every new domestic fridge and freezer sold in New Zealand is labelled with a sticker displaying a simple star rating, and an energy consumption figure.
 The more stars an appliance has, the more energy efficient it is.
 If you are comparing differing sizes and types of appliance, you can use the annual energy consumption figure shown on the bottom half of the label.
 The lower the figure, the less electricity it will use, and the cheaper it will be to run.
 The best fridges and freezers have a four star rating or better, and are labeled with the blue ENERGY STAR mark.
 Such models are the most energy efficient available, using an average of 40% less energy than non-accredited models.